Sead Hasanefendić: Coaching career

 After his military service in 1977, Hasanefendić began his coaching career at Željezničar Sarajevo with which he became Yugoslav champion in 1978.
 In 1979, he coached the junior Yugoslav team which became world junior vice-champion.
 The same year he took charge of RK Metaloplastika with which he won the Yugoslav Cup.

 In 1980, the Swiss Handball Association asked him to lead the Swiss national team with the mission of bringing it back to the World Cup.
 He thus participated in the 1982 World Men's Handball Championship (12th place), then in the 1984 Olympics and finally the championship of the 1986 World Men's Handball Championship organized home.
 If Switzerland qualifies for the main phase, it finishes last in its pool and cannot do better than a modest eleventh place: Hasanefendić will not be extended at the head of the Swiss national team.
 Meanwhile, in 1982, he also successfully assisted TSV St. Otmar St. Gallen in the European Cup matches and successfully led the team to the final of the Champions Club Cup after eliminating Atlético Madrid then TV Grosswallstadt.

 In 1987, he became cantonal coach of the city of Geneva.
 In parallel, he supported different clubs, such as the TuS Hofweier then the US Créteil.
-Thus, for two seasons, he is coached on weekends while Thierry Anti manages training on weekdays and obtains the best results in the history of the club: vice-champion in 1988 then champion of France in 1989 and finalist of the Cup.
+Thus, for two seasons, he coached on weekends while Thierry Anti managed training on weekdays and obtained the best results in the history of the club: vice-champion in 1988 then champion of France in 1989 and finalist of the Cup.
 Europe of cup winners in 1989.
 Similarly, at the Vénissieux HB between 1989 and 1992, he won the team's only 3 titles, the French D1 championship in 1992 and the French Cups in 1991 and 1992.

 Like many French players, he joined the Handball-Bundesliga (German Championship) in 1993 where he became vice-champion in 1994 with SG Hameln, the club's best result.

 In 1996, following the disappearance of OM Vitrolles with which he has just won his 4th French championship, he joined the US Ivry with which he reached the semi-final of the EHF Cup Winners' Cup and then won the LNH Division 1 (championship of France) with players like Stéphane Joulin, Vassili Koudinov, Raoul Prandi or Éric Amalou.
 Major financial efforts have been made by Ivry to obtain these results, in particular with the aim of achieving a good career in the Champions League.
 But the preliminary round against the Israelis of Hapoël Rishon LeZion turns to fiasco (defeats 27-22 in Tel Aviv and 21–22 in Ivry) and the club is eliminated before having really started the competition.
 A few weeks later, Hasanefendić left the club.